North-east Lancashire League: Original members

 Clitheroe was also meant to be a member, but withdrew before the season started.

-The first champion was Brierfield, who beat Burnley Union Star in the final match to leapfrog the Stars into the top spot.
+The first champion was Brierfield, despite a 4 point deduction for fielding ineligible players, on goal average from Irwell Springs, with an 8–5 win over Burnley Union Star in its final match, coming from 5–1 down at half-time by scoring six goals in ten minutes.

+Subsequent seasons

-Reserve sides of Football League clubs were allowed into the competition from 1890–91, and the other titles were won by them; Accrington's reserves in 1890–91 (having won its first 15 games) and 1891–92, and Burnley's reserve side, Burnley Swifts, in the next two seasons.
+Reserve sides of Football League clubs were allowed into the competition from 1890–91, which caused problems for clubs fielding their first teams - Accrington for instance bolstering their XI with several first-team players when necessary - and the other titles were won by reserve sides.
+Accrington's reserves win in 1890–91 (having won its first 15 games) and 1891–92, and Burnley's reserve side, Burnley Swifts, took the next two titles.
 The 1893–94 season was the League's last, as, at the season end, it was absorbed into the Lancashire Combination; the competition had already been undermined when Bacup (the re-named Irwell Springs) had been elevated into the Lancashire League after 11 games in the season, at which point it had won 9 times.